ericjjohnson2/CryptoClustering/README.md

 ## Future Directions

-In future projects, I plan to explore other dimensionality reduction techniques such as t-Distributed Stochastic Neighbor Embedding (t-SNE) and Uniform Manifold Approximation and Projection (UMAP) to compare their effectiveness in clustering cryptocurrencies.
-These methods could offer different insights into the market dynamics and help in identifying niche segments more accurately.
+In future projects, I plan to explore other dimensionality reduction techniques to compare their effectiveness in clustering cryptocurrencies which could hopefully offer different insights into market dynamics.